The Excel Substitute function replaces occurrences of a search text string, within an original text string, with the supplied replacement text.

 The Excel Substitute function is designed for use with text strings and returns a text string.
 Therefore, if you attempt to use the substitute function with a date, time or a number, it will give you unexpected results.

-One solution to this problem is to convert the date, time or number into text, using the Excel Text To Columns tool:
+If you are not planning to use the date, time or number in further calculations, you could solve this problem by converting these values into text, using the Excel Text To Columns tool: